bencsikandrei/SportBetSoftJava/BettingSoft/README_EN.txt

 Try to set the winner, you are not able
 Set the podium (let you win on podium)
 Check the user, should have got his money back because he won.
 Check in the database, the bets are set as WON.(check the comments on the tables to see what the integers mean)

+Playing alone is quite boring
+            As the MANAGER
+Try to create a competition with only one competitor Create a competition with some competitors
+Try to delete competitors, when there are only two left, you will not be able to delete anymore.
+If there are only two left (3.) add again some competitors to be able to bet on podium.
+You can repeat 3. and 4. as many times as you want to convince yourself.
+            As many different SUBSCRIBERS
+Place different bets
+            As the MANAGER
+Set the podium and see what happens with the subscribers, their tokens and the state of the bets in the database